-Exhibit 91 shows that McMinnville's vacant land has capacity to accommodate approximately 2,778 new dwelling units, based on the following assumptions:
+Exhibit 94 shows that McMinnville's vacant and partially vacant land has capacity to accommodate approximately 2,921 new dwelling units as of 2018, before deducting acreage for development forecast for 2018-2021, based on the following assumptions:

 - Buildable residential land.
 The capacity estimates start with the number of buildable acres in the residential plan designations and residential zones. - Water Zone 1 and Water Zone 2 land.
-Land in Water Zone 1 are available to be serviced now with water and land in Water Zone 2 will likely not be serviced with water for approximately 10 years.
+Land in Water Zone 1 are available to be serviced with water now.
+Based on discussions with McMinnville Public Works, land in Water Zone 2 will likely not be serviced with water for approximately 10 years. - Capacity in C-3 zone.
+Previous findings in McMinnville's 2013 Economic Opportunities Analysis, suggests a deficit of land in C-3 areas.
+For this reason, this analysis assumed no residential capacity in C-3 zoned areas.

-59 There is ambiguity in the term capacity analysis.
+75 There is ambiguity in the term capacity analysis.
 It would not be unreasonable for one to say that the "capacity" of vacant land is the maximum number of dwellings that could be built based on density limits defined legally by plan designation or zoning, and that development usually occurs-for physical and market reasons-at something less than full capacity.
 For that reason, we have used the longer phrase to describe our analysis: "estimating how many new dwelling units the vacant residential land in the UGB is likely to accommodate."
 That phrase is, however, cumbersome, and it is common in Oregon and elsewhere to refer to that type of analysis as "capacity analysis," so we use that shorthand occasionally in this memorandum.